 Flooding subsided in the area as Bixby gradually improved the land.
-As recounted by Jotham Bixby's son, George H. Bixby: "As the country became more settled and wells were sunk in the upper land, there was less water and the springs flowed less and less until in the final attempt to drain the land, they used tile drains and the springs disappeared."78 By the late 1880s, Rancho Los Cerritos had ten artesian wells and a small lake, named by later settlers as the Clearwater Lake.79

-The Bixby family employed at least two Chinese cooks, Ah Ying and Ah Fan, who prepared meals including rice, dried fish, and soy sauce.80 Ah Ying, age 38 in 1880, and Ah Fan, age 21, were important figures in the household, especially for the children.
+As recounted by Jotham Bixby's son, George H. Bixby: "As the country became more settled and wells were sunk in the upper land, there was less water and the springs flowed less and less until in the final attempt to drain the land, they used tile drains and the springs disappeared."78 By the late 1880s, Rancho Los Cerritos had ten artesian wells and a small lake, named by later settlers as the Clearwater Lake.79 who prepared meals including rice, dried fish, and soy sauce.
+Ah Ying, age 38 in 1880, and Ah Fan, age 21, were important figures in the household, especially for the children.
 Daughter Sarah Bixby Smith later recalled that in the kitchen "Ying reigned supreme and Fan was his prime minister."81 After completing his apprenticeship, Ah Fan moved to serve as the head cook at the Rancho Alamitos.
 Another Chinese resident named Linn was identified as a dairyman in the 1880 U.S. Census.